 What the rebuttal does not address.

 It is important to understand what these counterarguments leave unanswered.
 The probe-placement critique applies specifically to Bobelyak’s hip prosthesis experiment.
 But the Chan et al. 2026 study found the same result, demographics explaining over 90% of the REMS output, using a standard group of 209 patients with no prostheses, no altered inputs, and operators trained by Echolight’s own distributor.
 Chan’s team also conducted their own separate experimental manipulation with five healthy volunteers, and their operators were trained by the local Echolight distributor using standard manufacturer protocols.
-The rebuttal letter does not address the Chan et al. findings directly.
+The rebuttal letter, which was prepared and submitted before the Chan et al. paper was published, does not address those findings — though the questions it leaves unanswered remain the same.

 Yes, demographic models can approximate DEXA-BMD at a population level, but when DEXA actually measures a real patient, the demographics explain only 20–50% of the result.
 The remaining 50–80% reflects genuine skeletal differences between individuals.
 That is what makes DEXA clinically useful for individual patients.
 The Chan et al. study found that demographics explain over 90% of the REMS result, leaving very little room for the ultrasound signal to differentiate one individual’s skeleton from another.

 Transparency matters: the rebuttal letter’s corresponding author received honoraria from Echolight’s scientific board.
 Another lead signatory received speaker fees from Echolight and holds leadership positions at ESCEO, the International Osteoporosis Foundation, and the WCO Congress, all of which have received financial support from Echolight, the manufacturer of REMS.
 Several other co-signatories have disclosed ties to the company.
-The IIMHE response was published in partnership with Osteoscan UK, a REMS distributor.
+The IIMHE response was published in partnership with Osteoscan UK, a bone health screening service that uses REMS technology.
 None of this automatically invalidates their arguments, but it is context you deserve to have.

 By contrast, the Chan et al. research team’s conflict-of-interest disclosures cut in both directions.
 Two of the study’s four authors, Chan and Yabsley, own or operate REMS services commercially.
 A third author, Pocock, owns and operates a DEXA service.
 The fourth author declared no conflicts.
 This means the researchers who found that REMS outputs are heavily driven by demographics were publishing findings that work against their own commercial interests, two of them literally make their living providing the technology they are scrutinizing.
 This cross-interest transparency is notable, and it makes their willingness to publish these results arguably more credible, not less.